"In any given moment we have two options: to step forward into growth or step back into safety."

 Jill Berger, LMSW

-[Not currently accepting new clients].
 Every person has had difficult moments in their life.
 This is one of the things that bonds us as human beings.
 We all have things in common, such as feeling the same emotions, dealing with similar situations, or having similar ways of thinking.
 Though we share these commonalities, each person has their own experiences that are unique to them.
 This is the perspective I take when it comes to my therapy practice.
 Each client brings their own unique set of needs and experiences, which needs a unique and individualistic therapy approach, different from the next client.

 Jason Moston, LCSW

-[Not currently accepting new clients].
-I work to ensure that my clients receive the most thoughtful, supportive, and empathetic treatment in a safe and comfortable environment.
+[Limited Availability] I work to ensure that my clients receive the most thoughtful, supportive, and empathetic treatment in a safe and comfortable environment.
 I use a welcoming, nonjudgmental, and accepting style to better understand YOU and your concerns.
 Therapy offers an opportunity to explore, grow, and ultimately learn to cope with challenging life situations and feelings.

 Danielle Berg, LMHC-LP